-15 Probation limits; retroactive application.
+14 Probation limits; retroactive application.

-Establishes that a person placed on probation is eligible for resentencing if the person was placed on probation for a period of time that exceeded five years and the new changes to the law would have limited that period of probation to no more than five years.
+Establishes that a person placed on probation is eligible for resentencing if the person was placed on probation for a period of time that exceeded the caps described in section 13.
 Provides that the resentencing does not apply to individuals whose sentences were executed.
 Establishes that resentencing applies to each individual sentence if a person received consecutive sentences.
 Permits resentencing to take place without a hearing.
-Provides that the term of probation for a person eligible for resentencing who has served five or more years of probation shall be considered to have expired on October 1, 2023, unless the length of probation is extended for failure to pay restitution or failure to complete treatment.
-[H.F.
-1607]
+Provides that the term of probation for a person eligible for resentencing who has served more than the probation cap under section

+13 shall be considered to have expired on October 1, 2023, unless the length of probation is extended for failure to pay restitution or failure to complete treatment.

-16 Sentencing guidelines commission; modification.
+15 Sentencing guidelines commission; modification.

 Directs the Minnesota Sentencing Guidelines Commission to make conforming changes related to the limit on the maximum length of probation established in statute.
-[H.F.
-1607]

-17 Revisor instruction.
+16 Revisor instruction.

 Directs the revisor of statutes to make conforming changes related to the adjustment of the limit on gross misdemeanor sentences from one year to 364 days.
-[H.F.
-43]

-Article 5: Expungement
+Article 7: Expungement